 Out on a country hillside in San Luis Obispo County, California, a quiet energy surrounds the Dana Powers House and Barn.
 Everyone had come together to turn a historic ranch and barn into the perfect wedding celebration for Caitland and Kellen.
-Built in the 1800’s, the Dana Powers House and Barn has been in the Dana family for over a century.
-Everything from the rustic decor, to the vintage pieces that so perfectly accent the historical venue, make it a timeless fairytale property fit for a modern romance.
+The Dana-Powers house, built in 1882, stands on a portion of the historic 37,888-acre Rancho Nipomo (from the Chumash Indian word Nepomah, meaning “at the foot of the hills”).
+Resting on 1200 acres of land the exquisite ranch offers everything from tranquil beauty of the surrounding hills to the gorgeous home grown vineyards.
+From the rustic decor, to the vintage pieces that so perfectly accent the historical venue, this venue is a timeless fairytale property fit for a modern romance.

 Caitland and Kellen knew each other since the age of 10!
 The two sweethearts had crossed paths over the years at family gatherings and friends birthday parties but never really connected romantically until years later when they both matured.
 When Kellen proposed to Caitland she had no doubts that he was the one.